crpietschmann/portfolio/_posts/2008-07-16-free-vista-sp1-support-through-march-18-2009.markdown

-<em>Free, unlimited installation and compatibility support is now available for all worldwide customers using Windows Vista SP1.
+*Free, unlimited installation and compatibility support is now available for all worldwide customers using Windows Vista SP1.
 Telephone support is available worldwide.
-Some countries also offer Chat and Email support.</em>
+Some countries also offer Chat and Email support.*

-<em>This is effective from now until March 18, 2009.</em>
+*This is effective from now until March 18, 2009.*

-<em>Find out more information and access the service here: <a href="http://support.microsoft.com/common/international.aspx?rdpath=1&amp;prid=11274&amp;gprid=500921">http://support.microsoft.com/common/international.aspx?rdpath=1&amp;prid=11274&amp;gprid=500921</a></em>
+*Find out more information and access the service here: <a href="http://support.microsoft.com/common/international.aspx?rdpath=1&amp;prid=11274&amp;gprid=500921">http://support.microsoft.com/common/international.aspx?rdpath=1&amp;prid=11274&amp;gprid=500921</a>*